 The LNS research reported a lack of visibility into production performance as a top challenge despite years of investment in connecting machines with sensors and IIoT technology.
 By digitally connecting the workers on the shop floor, you gain additional insight into production that machine data alone can not convey.
 This includes data on what was happening minutes before an unplanned stop in production or what a quality issue looks like.

 When workers have the ability to share photos and videos of issues in real-time, this can enhance the insight gained from machine data.
-Further, the ability to take quick informed decisions on the frontlines is dependent on having data in real-time and in context.
+Further, the ability to make quick informed decisions on the frontlines is dependent on having data in real-time and in context.
 Something that is simply not possible in most current smart factories.

-Looking at workforce skills management, we see tracking skills manually with paper or Excel spreadsheets is time consuming and difficult to update which results in unreliable records.
+Looking at workforce skills management, we see tracking skills manually with paper or Excel spreadsheets is time-consuming and difficult to update which results in unreliable records.
 With Poka, you can automate the tracking and management of factory skills with a digital skills matrix.

 You’ll gain real-time visibility into workforce competencies across teams including who has requested endorsements and which skills are due for renewal.
 The matrix is automatically updated and provides easy access to the content and exams used to train workers.